 Please join the Central East PTTC’s September peer sharing call on Thursday, September 12 to discuss strategies and opportunities for preventing underage drinking and adult binge drinking.
 This call will be an opportunity for preventionists to share their past experiences of obstacles and successes in this topic, ask questions of each other and the Central East PTTC, and provide feedback on what Central East PTTC training and technical assistance on the topic they would like to receive.

 Among other topics, preventionists will be asked to share and discuss:

 The Central East PTTC will be facilitating monthly peer-sharing calls for preventionists in the Central East region.
-The first call was June 13, 2019, at 1:00PM ET and will repeat the second Thursday of every month.
+Calls are scheduled for the second Thursday of every month .
 These calls will provide preventionists an opportunity to share ideas and resources, as well as successes and challenges in overcoming barriers in the use of evidence-based prevention strategies/interventions.

 Our Prevention Specialist, Josh (see below), will facilitate each call and can answer questions related to the ongoing PTTC webinars series or other prevention subjects.
 Topics from the recent webinars will serve as a discussion starting point for the calls but we welcome participants to offer additional topic ideas.